MonetDBSolutions/monetdb-url-spec/monetdb-url.md

-5. If **certhash** is not empty, it must be of the form `hexdigits` or `{hashname}hexdigits` where hashname is 'sha1' or 'sha256' and hexdigits is a non-empty sequence of 0-9, a-f and underscores.
+5. If **certhash** is not empty, it must be of the form `hexdigits` or `{hashname}hexdigits` where hashname is 'sha1' or 'sha256' and hexdigits is a non-empty sequence of 0-9, a-f, A-F and colons.

 6. If **cert** or **certhash** are not empty, **tls** must be 'on'.

-7. Parameter **database** must consist only of upper- and lowercase letters, digits, dashes and underscores.
-It must not start with a dash.
+7. Parameters **database**, **tableschema** and **table** must consist only of upper- and lowercase letters, digits, dashes and underscores.
+They must not start with a dash.

 TODO BEFORE 0.9: figure out exactly where in the source the name constraints on databases are defined.